 Alternative ways to deal with your debt exist.

-A debt- management plans allow you to enter an informal arrangement with your creditors and paying any excess income over to a debt management company.
+A debt-management plan allows you to enter an informal arrangement with your creditors and pay any excess income over to a debt management company.
 They then negotiate a lessened repayment to your creditors.

 All solutions demonstrate advantages and disadvantages.
 Therefore, you should assess them carefully before finalising your way forward.
 Do not jump out of the frying pan into the fire.

 So, therefore, choose an insolvency practitioner you trust.

 Who then will I deal with at HBG Advisory?

 Sandra, a qualified Insolvency Practitioner IP, has for many years helped individuals back on their feet.
 An excellent listener and will gently guide you through a stressful time.
 Sandra remains a director of the practice, and her team remain pleased to assist you to step into a less stressful life.

 Click on “The Team at HBG Advisory“ to view Sandra.
 Please feel free to contact us to ask any questions.